 Smith Foundation Exhibitions

-During the Spring and Summer months, the Smith Foundation fulfills a part of its mandate by engaging guest curators who work to generate exhibitions that represent the range of advanced practice in visual arts; publications that provide in-depth explorations of contemporary art; lectures and symposia with leading artists and curators who encourage debate and further understanding; interpretative tools that invite visitors to question, explore and reflect upon their experiences; and programming that incorporates other areas of culture at their intersection with visual art.
+During the Spring and Summer months, the Smith Foundation presents professionally curated exhibitions that represent the range of advanced practice in visual arts; publications that provide in-depth explorations of contemporary art; lectures and symposia with leading artists and curators who encourage debate and further understanding; interpretative tools that invite visitors to question, explore and reflect upon their experiences; and programming that incorporates other areas of culture at their intersection with visual art.

 During the school year, selections from the Artists for Kids (AFK) Teaching Collection are exhibited for school groups, families and the general public.
 Works are chosen that share a common theme and speak to important art historical, social, cultural, political or environmental issues in a way that is accessible and encourages significant interaction with Canadian art.